VorT3x/vort3x-blog-hugo/content/about/index.md

 title = "About me"
 +++

 Software developer who's passionate about writing code and learning new technologies.
 Currently concentrated on Go.
-Professionally works as Senior Software Developer (.NET stack).
+Professionally works as Technical Lead.

 <a href="https://www.linkedin.com/pub/dmitri-logvinenko/35/2a1/1a1" target="_blank">LinkedIn</a>
 <a href="https://github.com/VorT3x" target="_blank">Github</a>